Sri Lankan rupee edges down on importer dollar demand

-* Zheng Dong resigned as non-executive director of company and deputy chairman of board due to health reason Source text for Eikon: Further company coverage:

-COLOMBO, June 14 The Sri Lankan rupee ended slightly lower on Wednesday as dollar demand from importers surpassed selling of the U.S. currency by exporters, dealers said.
+COLOMBO, June 14 (Reuters) - The Sri Lankan rupee ended slightly lower on Wednesday as dollar demand from importers surpassed selling of the U.S. currency by exporters, dealers said.

 Rupee forwards were active, with spot-next forwards ending at 152.95/153.05 per dollar, weaker compared with Tuesday's close of 152.90/153.00.